naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 * Primary Rate Interface: Provides 23 B-channels with 64 kbps and 1 D-channel with 64 kbps in North America.
 Europe uses 30 B-channels and 1 D-channel

 #### Packet-Switched Connection Options

+The most common packet-switching technologies used in today's enterprise WANs include Metro Ethernet and MPLS.
+Legacy is X.25 and ATM.

+###### Metro Ethernet